The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Statistical Significance

-Altogether, the dropout analysis suggests that the strong evidence for a common-spectrum process originates from more than just a few outliers of NANOGrav pulsars.
-In \autoref{tab:dropout} we summarize the timing properties of the ten pulsars with dropout factors greater than two.
-As expected, most of the evidence for the common-spectrum process comes from pulsars with longer observing baselines.
-We also note that of the 13 pulsars that have been observed for more than 12 years, six have dropout factors greater than two, and only one has a dropout factor significantly less than one (PSR J1713+0747).
-Three pulsars' data sets remain somewhat inconsistent with the consensus.
-If this trend continues as more data are collected, it will be necessary to explain their behavior either as an expected statistical fluctuation, or as the result of pulsar-specific modeling or measurement issues.
-In the case of PSR J1713+0747, an unmodeled noise process may be to blame.
+In the case of PSR J1713+0747, an unmodeled noise process may indeed be to blame.
 A factorized likelihood analysis using the version of PSR J1713+0747 in the NANOGrav 11-year data set \citepalias{abb+18a} does show weak evidence for the common process, with a dropout factor of 2.0, indicated by a hollow green circle in \autoref{fig:dropout_combined}.
 This suggests that some issue with the timing or noise model used to describe the $12.5$-year version of PSR J1713+0747 is causing its anomalously low dropout factor.
-This is likely due in some part to the ``second" chromatic timing event \citep{leg+2018}.
-An extensive study of PSR J1713+0747's noise property's response to the ``first" chromatic timing event showed that it took a few years of additional data for the red noise properties of the pulsar to return to ``normal" \citep{hazboun:2020a}.
-If this is the primary cause of PSR J1713+0747's behavior in the $12.5$-year data set, then future data sets should show a return to previously measured intrinsic red noise values, and thus we expect it to contribute in the future to any detection claims.
+This is likely due in some part to the ``second'' chromatic timing event \citep{leg+2018}.
+An extensive study of PSR J1713+0747's noise property's response to the ``first'' chromatic timing event showed that it took a few years of additional data for the red noise properties of the pulsar to return to ``normal'' \citep{hazboun:2020a}.
+If this is the primary cause of PSR J1713+0747's behavior in the $12.5$-year data set, then future data sets should show a return to previously measured intrinsic red noise values.
+In which case, the pulsar would then contribute to any future detection claims.